What is a Use Permit?

 Four Steps to the County Board Use Permit Process

-- Submitting the application to the county (instructions included in the application above) with appropriate fees (listed in Fee Schedules.)
+- Submit the application to the County (instructions included in the application above) with appropriate fees (see Fee Schedules.)
 An associated fee is required for each use permit request to cover the cost of processing the application.
 The amount of the required fee is determined by the use being requested.

 - Cases are assigned and reviewed by County staff

 - Presentation at a County Board Meeting.
 Some cases may go before the Planning Commission first.

 - A checklist of items that are required to be submitted with the application

 - A statement of consent if the applicant isn’t the property owner

 - A disclosure statement acknowledging ownership of the property to be used for the project.
 This statement must be notarized prior to submission.